ENGLAND FOOD AND DRINK

 Regional drinks:

-• Cider (popular drinks include Orchard Gold and Perry Vale).
+• Cider (popular drinks include Orchard Gold

 • Beer (Purple Moose, Brains and Felinfoel are popular Welsh brands).